streamnative/pulsarctl/README.md

 If you want to enable autocompletion in shell, see [enable_completion](docs/en/enable_completion.md).

+## Use contexts

+If you want to cache information of multiple clusters, and can switch between multiple clusters, see [How to use pulsarctl context](docs/en/how-to-use-context.md).

 ## Project Status

 The following is an incomplete list of features that are not yet implemented: